hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQUserSetTests.class/README.md

-LQAnswerPanelTests is a class containing the tests for the class LQAnswerPanel in Liquid-Core.
+LQUserSetTests is a class containing the tests for the class LQUserSet in Liquid-Core.
 Instance Variables
 	user1:		<Object>
 	user2:		<Object>